 Train the model by giving it a dataset that includes the price.
 The algorithm constructs a model that explains the relationship between the features and the price as presented by the training data.

 In the module palette, expand Machine Learning Algorithms.

 This option displays several categories of modules that you can use to initialize learning algorithms.

 Select Regression > Linear Regression, and drag it to the pipeline canvas.

-Find and drag the Train Model module to the pipeline canvas.
+In the module palette, expand the section Module training, and drag the Train Model module to the canvas.

 Connect the output of the Linear Regression module to the left input of the Train Model module.